Limit Theorems for Stochastic Gradient Descent in High-Dimensional Single-Layer Networks: Proofs

 \subsection{Proofs of Theorem \ref{ode} and Corollary \ref{cor1}}

-\begin{lem} The distribution of the loss $L_N(x, (a, y))$ depends only on $ u_N = (m, r_\perp^2)$.
-Furthermore, the population loss has information exponent $k \geq 2$.
-Then $ u_N$ is $\delta_N$-localizable for $E_K$ being the centered balls of radius $K$ in $\mathbb R^2$. \end{lem} \begin{proof} For the sake of simplicity, let us assume $X^* = v$ where $v$ is the first basis vector of $\mathbb R^N$.
+\begin{lemma} In a single-index model, the distribution of the loss $L_N(x, (a, y))$ depends only on $ \mathbf u_N = (m, r_\perp^2)$.
+Also, $ \mathbf u_N$ is $\delta_N$-localizable for $E_K$ being the centered balls of radius $K$ in $\mathbb R^2$. \end{lemma} \begin{proof} We check the items in Definition \ref{loc_def}.
+By rotational invariance of the Gaussian ensemble, we may take $x^* = v$ where $v$ is the first basis vector of $\mathbb R^N$.
 First note that for every $x$, since $f$ is differentiable and $f'$ is of at most polynomial growth,

 where